-Let’s work through a few examples to understand short puts better:
+Let’s work through a few examples to understand short puts better.

 Short 1 ABC Sep 75 put @ $6

 This contract obligates the writer to buy ABC stock at $75 per share if assigned.
-The writer received $600 for selling the option ($6 premium x 100 shares), which expires on the third Friday in September.
-The investor is betting ABC stock’s market price stays at or above $75 before expiration.
-Otherwise, the holder will exercise the option, resulting in losses for the writer.
+The writer received $600 for selling the option ($6 premium x 100 shares).
+The option expires on the third Friday in September.

 Math-based options questions should be expected on the exam.
-Normally, they involve potential gains, losses, and breakeven values.
+They typically ask for potential gains, losses, and breakeven values.
 Let’s go through each.

 An investor goes short 1 ABC Sep 75 put @ $6.
 The market price falls to $0.
 What is the gain or loss?